-Oven maintenance is incredibly important, first and foremost for the safety of you and your employees and secondly for the efficiency and longevity of your oven.
+Oven maintenance is incredibly important, first and foremost for the and secondly for the efficiency and longevity of your oven.
 Maintenance could be anything that improves the safety and/or functionality of your oven.

 Removing any and all waste, repairing broken or damaged parts, lubricating the conveyor or motor, inspecting the seals and shafts are all examples of oven maintenance.